tomsquest/tomsquest.github.io/_posts/2025-03-01-bigquery-streaming-typescript.md

 - Normal: plain BigQuery stream
 - BigQuery Storage has some important limits ([see below](#limits))

-Code examples are written in TypeScript, fully typed.
+## Code samples

+I provide here some functions, written in TypeScript.

+It should not be hard to convert to Python or other, given Google provides the Client in that language.

 ## Start: no streaming at all